-- 1. Ineligible Aliens - Individuals who do not meet the citizenship or eligible alien status requirements or the eligible sponsored alien requirements as outlined in Chapter 3, CITIZENSHIP AND ALIEN STATUS.
+- Ineligible Aliens Individuals who do not meet the citizenship or eligible alien status 1. requirements or the eligible sponsored alien requirements as outlined in Chapter 3, CITIZENSHIP AND ALIEN STATUS.
 (MAVERICS participation code is DI.) - 2.
 Intentional Program Violation - Individuals disqualified for Intentional Program Violation (IPV) as outlined in Chapter 11, INTENTIONAL PROGRAM VIOLATION.
-(MAVERICS participation code is DF.) - SSN Disqualified Individuals disqualified for failure to provide a social security 3.
+(MAVERICS participation code is DF.) - 3.
+SSN Disqualified - Individuals disqualified for failure to provide a social security

 - number as outlined in Chapter 3, SOCIAL SECURITY NUMBERS, and Chapter 8, VERIFICATION AND DOCUMENTATION.
 (MAVERICS participation code is DI.) - 4.
 Individuals Whose Citizenship or Alien Status is in Question - Individuals whose citizenship is in question until proof of U.S. Citizenship or qualified alien status is obtained as outlined in Chapter 3, CITIZENSHIP and ALIEN STATUS.
 (MAVERICS participation code is DI.) - 5.
 Persons Disqualified For Noncompliance With Work Registration - Individuals who are ineligible to participate because of their failure to comply with work requirements as specified in Chapter 3, WORK REGISTRATION.
-(MAVERICS participation code is DW.) - 6.
-Individuals disqualified as a fleeing felon or in violation of parole/probation.
-(MAVERICS participation code is DI.) - Individuals disqualified for conviction (in a court of law) of trafficking in food stamp 7. benefits of \$500 or more, in possession of forged or counterfeit coupons or an unauthorized or stolen EBT card, or using food stamp benefits for trading of firearms, ammunition, or explosives.
+(MAVERICS participation code is DW.) - Individuals disqualified as a fleeing felon or in violation of parole/probation.
+6. (MAVERICS participation code is DF.) - Individuals disqualified for conviction (in a court of law) of trafficking in SNAP 7. benefits of \$500 or more, in possession of forged or counterfeit coupons or an unauthorized or stolen EBT card, or using SNAP benefits for trading of firearms, ammunition, or explosives.
 Individual is permanently disqualified with MAVERICS participation code DF and MAST sanction code TB - Trafficking. - 8.
 Individuals disqualified through a court, administrative hearing, or by a waiver or consent agreement for fraudulent statements or representation with respect to identity and residence in order to receive multiple benefits simultaneously.
 Individual is disqualified for 10 years.
-DF is MAVERICS participation code with MAST sanction code FA - Fraudulent Duplicate Participation. - Individuals convicted of a felony for possession, use, or distribution of a controlled 9. substance which was committed since 08-22-96.
-(Provision effective 07-01-97) Individual is permanently disqualified with DF participation code and MAST sanction code CF - Convicted Drug Felon.
-See Chapter 8, THE CERTIFICATION PROCESS: VERIFICATION AND DOCUMENTATION, for information about verification. - 10.
-Individuals disqualified for non-cooperation with the Division of Child Support Enforcement (effective 07-01-97) as outlined in Chapter 3, Child Support Requirements.
-(MAVERICS participation code is DC.) - 11.
+DF is MAVERICS participation code with MAST sanction code FA - Fraudulent Duplicate Participation. - 9.
+Individuals convicted of felony aggravated sexual abuse, sexual exploitation and other abuse of children, or sexual assault since February 7, 2014 and not in compliance with the terms of the sentence.
+See Chapter 8, THE CERTIFICATION PROCESS: VERIFICATION AND DOCUMENTATION, for information about verification.
+(MAVERICS participation code is DF.) - 10.
+Individuals convicted of murder since February 7, 2014 and not in compliance.
+See CERTIFICATION PROCESS: VERIFICATION THE DOCUMENTATION, for information about verification.
+(MAVERICS participation code is DF.)

+- 11. Individuals disqualified for non-cooperation with the Division of Child Support Enforcement (effective 07-01-97) as outlined in Chapter 3, Child Support Requirements.
+(MAVERICS participation code is DC.) - 12.
 Individuals disqualified for non-cooperation with the TANF Work Program but who meet a food stamp work registration exemption.
 (MAVERICS participation code is DI.)